-- a if a Spanish company grants security interests or guarantees where the transaction pursuant to which the security interest granted is not found to result in the ultimate corporate benefit of said company, the directors of that company could be in breach of their fiduciary duties; and - b to the extent that the power to grant security interest or a guarantee for the benefit of third parties is not included in the directors' powers, the directors may need to seek a special authorisation from the company's shareholders.
+- if a Spanish company grants security interest or guarantees where the transaction pursuant to which the security interest granted is not found to result in the ultimate corporate benefit (direct or indirect) of said company, the directors of that company could be in breach of their fiduciary duties; and - 2. to the extent that the power to grant security interest or a guarantee for the benefit of third parties is not included in the directors' powers, the directors may need to seek a special authorisation from the company's shareholders.

-Under the Insolvency Act,24 any agreement entered into by a Spanish company within the two-year period immediately preceding the petition of insolvency or the notice of the initiation of negotiations with the creditors or the intention to initiate them in order to reach a restructuring plan (as well as the agreements entered into between any of the aforementioned events and the declaration of insolvency by the relevant Commercial Court) may be rescinded by the relevant insolvency court, provided that the insolvency receiver deems that the terms of the agreement are detrimental to the insolvent estate, even if there was no fraudulent intention.
-Likewise, any agreements entered into by a Spanish company within the two-year period immediately preceding the date of the communication of existence of negotiations with its creditors, or the intention to commence such negotiations, to reach a restructuring plan pursuant to articles 585 et seq. of the Insolvency Act may be also rescinded (even if there was no fraudulent intention) unless:
+Under the Spanish Insolvency Act, [20] any agreement entered into by a Spanish company within the two-year period immediately preceding the petition of insolvency or the notice of the initiation of negotiations with the creditors or the intention to initiate them to reach a restructuring plan (as well as the agreements entered into between any of the aforementioned events and the declaration of insolvency by the relevant commercial court) may be rescinded by the relevant insolvency court, provided that the insolvency receiver deems that the terms of the agreement are detrimental to the insolvent estate, even if there was no fraudulent intention.
+Likewise, any agreements entered into by a Spanish company within the two-year period immediately preceding the date of the communication of existence of negotiations with its creditors, or the intention to commence such negotiations, to reach a restructuring plan pursuant to Articles 585 et seq of the Spanish Insolvency Act may be also rescinded (even if there was no fraudulent intention) unless:

-- a it is not approved a restructuring plan or being approved it is not homologated by the competent court; and - b the insolvency is declared within the year following the end of the effects of the aforementioned communication or of the extension that would have been granted.
+- 1. it is not approved as a restructuring plan or being approved it is not homologated by the competent court; and - 2. the insolvency is declared within the year following the end of the effects of the aforementioned communication or of the extension that would have been granted.

-In addition to the foregoing, the Insolvency Act contains a presumption by virtue of which it shall be deemed to be detrimental to the insolvency state, and therefore it shall be declared null and void, any in rem security granted, within the clawback period, as collateral for either an existing obligation or a new obligation in replacement of an existing one.
+In addition to the foregoing, the Spanish Insolvency Act contains a presumption by virtue of which it will be deemed detrimental to the insolvency state, and therefore it will be declared null and void, any in rem security granted, within the clawback period, as collateral for either an existing obligation or a new obligation in replacement of an existing one.

-However, any security interest and guarantee granted within the context of an homologated restructuring plan will not be subject to the aforementioned presumption, to the extent that the relevant restructuring plan affects at least, 51 per cent of the total liabilities of the debtor, unless it is proven that the security interest was granted in fraud of creditors.
+However, any security interest and guarantee granted within the context of a homologated restructuring plan will not be subject to the aforementioned presumption, to the extent that the relevant restructuring plan affects at least 51 per cent of the total liabilities of the debtor, unless it is proven that the security interest was granted in fraud of creditors.